CalvinRossiter/react-stopwatch-app/README.md

 # Things to Add or Update

-1. Git app deployed with github pages
-2. Fix issue where if you hit the lap button then pause the timer then start again it adds another lap with same lap number and time as the lap before
+1. Fix issue where if you hit the lap button then pause the timer then start again it adds another lap with same lap number and time as the lap before
-3. Add better styling such as Ant Design https://ant.design/
+2. Add better styling such as Ant Design https://ant.design/
-4. Add an input box for adding a goal time per lap.
+3. Add an input box for adding a goal time per lap.
 If goal is met, make lap and lap time green.
 If goal is not met, make lap and lap time red
-5. Add Jest testing
+4. Add Jest testing

 # Getting Started with Create React App